loveleif/backaboulder/content/en/courses.md

 ## Fall term kids and youth climbing school 2022

 The Spring term climbing school is fully booked.
-There will be kids- youth climbing classes at the following times:
+There will be kids and youth climbing classes at the following times:

 Mondays, 16:00-17:30, 7-10 years old and 18:00-19:30, 11-14 years old.